mansemino/ArctiumSnifferBrowser/readme.txt

 It has some other features and maybe it'll improve soon:

-.
-You can patch your 5.4.1.x client (any architecture, any build) to use it with Arctium Server .
+[.
+You can patch your 5.4.2.x client (any architecture, any build) to use it with Arctium Server] Not done yet .
 You can get offsets for CliGet/CliPut handlers
 .
 You can export these offsets to TXT to import from IDA .
 All the features for the packets as ever (filtering, searching, exporting, etc.)